 In this appendix, we discuss parametric resonance in theories with nearly quadratic potentials.
 We first consider the theory with the potential in Eq.~(\ref{eq:dim_trans}), and show the critical value of $\epsilon$ below which parametric resonance occurs.

 We decompose the field $P$ as

 and scale the space-time variables as

-We expect that the growth rate of fluctuations is typically at the most $\mathcal{O}(m_S)$, and parametric resonance becomes effective only after tens of oscillations.
+We expect that the growth rate of fluctuations is typically at most $\mathcal{O}(m_S)$, and parametric resonance becomes effective only after tens of oscillations.
 At that stage, since $m_S / H \gg 1$, we may neglect the effect of cosmic expansion.
-The equation of motion of the zero modes $X$ and $\theta$ are
+The equations of motion of the zero modes $X$ and $\theta$ are

 We take the initial time at a point with $\dot{X}(0)=0$.
 By adjusting $S_0$, we can take $X(0) = 1$.
 The solution for $\theta$ is